 In 2016, the bill was raised again.
 However, the newly formed Liberal government of Justin Trudeau did not view it as a priority.
 They were, according to Paul Burns of the Canadian Gaming Association, more focused on cannabis reform, so the bill was sidelined once again.

 These previous attempts were also discouraged by the major sports leagues, in particular the NHL and MLB, who feared that single game betting could threaten the integrity of their games.

 Why is this time different?

-A major legal development in America makes it much more likely that this time around, bill C-218 will make it through to law in Canada.
+A major legal development in America makes it much more likely that this time around, bill C-218 will make it through to Securities law in Canada.
 In 2018, the United States Supreme Court, prompted by a lawsuit by the state of New Jersey, overturned The Professional and Amateur Sports Protection Act.
 Passed in the early 1990s, the law had limited single-event sports betting to the state of Nevada.
 Its demise has opened the way for other states to get in on the action.